LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/VoiceandVideoforiOSSDK/GettingStarted.md

 Then type `pod repo update && pod install` to have CocoaPods fetch and install the SDK

-CocoaPods will create a `*.xcworkspace` workspace for your XCode project.
+CocoaPods will create a `*.xcworkspace` workspace for your Xcode project.
 Use this in future _instead of_ the regular `*.xcodeproj`.
 Open it and continue with the [Project Settings](#project-settings) instructions.

 ### Installing the SDK Manually

 We highly recommend integrating our SDK using CocoaPods as [described here](#installing-the-sdk-with-cocoapods).
-If this does not fit your needs and you prefer to add the SDK manually follow these steps for your app's __XCode Project__:
+If this does not fit your needs and you prefer to add the SDK manually follow these steps for your app's __Xcode Project__:

 #### Step 1: Copy Dependencies